Hometown: Louvain la Neuve, Belgium

 Le Petit Saigon, 2783 East Hastings Street (Hastings-Sunrise); Vietnamese, lunch and dinner daily.

-La Taqueria, 322 West Hastings Street (Downtown); Mexican, lunch only Monday-Saturday.
+La Taqueria, 322 West Hastings Street (Downtown); Mexican, lunch only Monday–Saturday, closed Sunday.

 Second location: 2549 Cambie Street (Mount Pleasant); lunch daily, dinner Monday–Saturday.

-Third location: 1305 Welch Street, North Vancouver, B.C.; lunch only Monday-Saturday.
+Third location: 1305 Welch Street, North Vancouver, B.C.; lunch only daily.

 Au Comptoir, 2278 West 4th Avenue (Kitsilano); French, breakfast and dinner Wednesday-Monday, lunch Wednesday-Friday and Monday, brunch Saturday-Sunday, closed Tuesday.